spmielke/spmielke.github.io/Prot-Struct-fr-DM_abs.md

 Motivated by the need for fast, reliable methods of assessing protein structure in the era of big genomics, this continuing effort seeks to provide data-derived tools for high-throughput structural characterization of proteins directly from traditional (e.g., HSQC) nuclear magnetic resonance (NMR) spectra, prior to resonance assignment.
 By correlating the NMR chemical shifts and structure content of proteins of known conformation, these tools allow accurate, real-time estimation of secondary structure in previously uncharacterized proteins.

-Projects contributing to this effort have, e.g., 1) demonstrated an empirical correlation between the averaged chemical shift (ACS) of protein backbone nuclei and observed secondary structure (&alpha;&#8209;helix and &beta;&#8209;strand) content as a fraction of overall conformation;<sup>1-3</sup> 2) confirmed these results by applying rigorous statistical methods (see below) to establish further correlations between ACS and protein structural classes;<sup>3-5</sup> and 3) extended the latter project with a neural network model that improves the accuracy and specificity of structural class estimation from ACS values.<sup>6</sup>
+Projects contributing to this effort have, e.g., 1) demonstrated an empirical correlation between the averaged chemical shift (ACS) of protein backbone nuclei and observed secondary structure (&alpha;&#8209;helix and &beta;&#8209;strand) content as a fraction of overall conformation;<sup>1-3</sup> 2) confirmed these results by applying rigorous statistical methods (see below) to establish further correlations between ACS and protein structural classes;<sup>3-5</sup> and 3) extended the latter work with a neural network model that improves the accuracy and specificity of structural class estimation from ACS values.<sup>6</sup>

-Ongoing work both further explores deep learning strategies, and applies other machine learning approaches, such as logistic regression, to expanded datasets.<sup>7</sup>
+Ongoing projects further explore deep learning strategies, as well as apply other machine learning approaches, such as logistic regression, to new and expanded datasets.<sup>7</sup>

 <img width="75%" height="75%" src="/images/Prot-struct-classes.png?raw=true"/>